Sciebo-RDS/rds-ng/docs/docs/reference/core/messaging/networking/server.md

 class SendTarget(IntEnum)
 ```

-Flag telling whether an outgoing message is only sent to a single (direct) target or spread across all connected clients.
+Enum telling whether an outgoing message is only sent to a single (direct) target or spread across all connected clients.

 ## \_ComponentEntry Objects